Crocs (NASDAQ:CROX) Updates FY 2022 Earnings Guidance

 Crocs (NASDAQ:CROX) issued an update on its FY 2022 earnings guidance on Wednesday morning.
-The company provided earnings per share guidance of $9.700-$10.250 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $9.900.
-The company issued revenue guidance of -.Crocs also updated its FY22 guidance to $9.70-10.25 EPS.
+The company provided earnings per share (EPS) guidance of $9.700-$10.250 for the period, compared to the Thomson Reuters consensus estimate of $9.900.
+The company issued revenue guidance of -.Crocs also updated its Q1 2022 guidance to EPS.

-Crocs (NASDAQ:CROX) last released its earnings results on Tuesday, February 15th.
-The textile maker reported $2.15 EPS for the quarter, topping analysts’ consensus estimates of $2.01 by $0.14.
+Crocs (NASDAQ:CROX) last issued its earnings results on Tuesday, February 15th.
+The textile maker reported $2.15 EPS for the quarter, topping the Zacks’ consensus estimate of $2.01 by $0.14.
+The business had revenue of $586.63 million for the quarter, compared to analyst estimates of $580.71 million.
 Crocs had a net margin of 31.37% and a return on equity of 201.51%.
-The company had revenue of $586.63 million for the quarter, compared to analysts’ expectations of $580.71 million.
-During the same quarter last year, the business earned $1.06 EPS.
-The firm’s revenue was up 42.6% compared to the same quarter last year.
-As a group, research analysts anticipate that Crocs will post 10.13 earnings per share for the current year.
+The company’s quarterly revenue was up 42.6% compared to the same quarter last year.
+During the same period last year, the company posted $1.06 earnings per share.
+On average, equities analysts anticipate that Crocs will post 10.13 earnings per share for the current fiscal year.

 About Crocs